Developing Path Planning with Behavioral Cloning and Proximal Policy Optimization for Path-Tracking and Static Obstacle Nudging: METHODOLOGY

 \subsection{Path-tracking Controllers}

 \textbf{Pure-Pursuit} To pursuit the goal, a lookahead point is determined from a fixed lookahead distance $L$ towards the desired path.
-Based on the kinematic bicycle model, we utilize the geometric relationship between $\delta$ and the turning radius $r$, and subsequently derive the arc curvature \(\gamma\):
+Based on the kinematic bicycle model, the geometric relationship between $\delta$ and the turning radius $r$, and the arc curvature \(\gamma\) can be derived as:

-where \(|e|\) is the cross-track error from the vehicle to the lookahead point, which coordinates are provided by the reference trajectory.
-Therefore, we can solve for $\delta$, and achieve tracking the waypoints.
+where \(|e|\) is the cross-track error from the vehicle to the lookahead point, which coordinates are provided by the reference path.
+Therefore, $\delta$ can be solved to achieve tracking waypoints.

 \textbf{Model Predictive Control} By building up a optimization problem with physical constraints and state dynamics, MPC can solve for a sequence of action.
-We define the state $z$ and input $u$ based on the single-track kinematic model as
+Define the state $z$ and the input $u$ based on the single-track kinematic model as

 where $a$ is the desired vehicle acceleration.
-By discretization and linearization, we derive the system dynamics, and we formulate the objective along constraints as
+By discretization and linearization, system dynamics is derived, and objective along constraints are formulated as

 In (8), $Q_t, \ Q_H$ stand for step and final penalty matrix of $z$, $R_t, \ R_d$ are step and differential penalty matrix of $u$.
 (9a) indicates the system dynamics with system matrices $A, \ B, \ C$ \cite{raj2012}.
 (9b) requires the initial condition is the current state $z_{cur}$, (9c, 9d) limit $z_t, \ u_t$ respectively, and (9e) constrains the difference of $u_t$.
 The vehicle executes solved $u_t$, which is $a$ and $\delta$ for tracking.